An integrated approach toward building more competent, confident learners

 - Help for children struggling with the right/left side of their body, knowing their right from their left, or coordinating both sides of their body together

 - Help for children struggling with body awareness (clumsy kids who drop things, frequently bump into things).

-- The therapist will collaborate with family to ensure understanding and reinforcement of home program
+- The therapist will collaborate with the family to ensure understanding and reinforcement of the home program

 - Individual or group sessions available